coreyjs/nhl-api-py/README.md

 applications.

 Note: This is very early, I created this to help me with some machine learning projects around the NHL and the NHL data sets.
+Special thanks to https://github.com/erunion/sport-api-specifications/tree/master/nhl.

 ## Installation